mattison-watson/Biohackathon---Group-2/README.md

 * Ocular system: Lens dislocation, myopia
 * Dura mater: Abnormal enlargement (dural ectasia)

+TGFB2 and TGFB3 Genes Contribution
+* The Transforming Growth Factor Beta (TGF-β) signaling pathway plays a key role in the pathogenesis of Marfan Syndrome and related disorders.
+This pathway is involved in various cellular processes, including cell growth, differentiation, and extracellular matrix production.
+* TGFB2 and TGFB3 genes encode for TGF-β2 and TGF-β3 proteins, respectively.
+These are ligands that activate the TGF-β signaling pathway.
+Mutations in these genes have been associated with Marfan-like syndromes and aortic aneurysms.
+* Research has shown that alterations in TGFB2 can significantly impact the severity of Marfan Syndrome.
+For instance, a study found that Tgfb2 haploinsufficiency (having only one functional copy of the gene) led to early death in mice with Marfan Syndrome.

 # Building a PPI Network

 # tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes